What Was I Thinking? Handling the Amygdala Hijack

 - encoding emotional memories

-It talks to other areas of your brain and endocrine system that release adrenalin and cortisol, and these are the hormones that are a part of the body’s stress response.
-The cause of such an adrenaline rush doesn’t have to be from a physical threat (for example, an oncoming truck as you are crossing the road) and can be from an imagined threat (for example, the thought of another night’s lost sleep, such as “I’m so tired and I can’t do this anymore, I must be such a hopeless carer”).
+The amygdala talks to other areas of your brain and endocrine system that release adrenaline and cortisol, the hormones that are part of the body’s stress response.
+The cause of this adrenaline rush doesn’t have to be a physical threat (for example, an oncoming truck as you are crossing the road), it can also be an imagined threat (for example, the thought of another night of lost sleep, or thoughts like “I’m so tired and I can’t do this anymore, I must be such a hopeless carer”).

-The amygdala takes a leadership role in how each of us experiences emotions such as distress, fear, excitement, love, disgust, frustration, anxiety and even anger.
-The amygdala hijack involves an intense and sudden emotional reaction, and when you reflect on it later, you often wonder why you acted that way.
+The amygdala takes a leadership role in how each of us experiences emotions such as distress, fear, excitement, love, disgust, frustration, anxiety, and even anger.
+The amygdala hijack involves an intense and sudden emotional reaction.
+When you reflect on it later, you often wonder why you acted that way.

 Some signs of an amygdala hijack may include: